AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 1. In the **[!UICONTROL Basic]** tab, select the [configuration container](#create-adobe-launch-configuration) used while creating the Adobe Launch configuration.
 1. Tap **[!UICONTROL Save & Close]**.
 The Adaptive Form is enabled for [!DNL Adobe Analytics].

-After you enable Adobe Analytics for an adaptive form, you can [validate](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/implement-solutions/analytics.html?lang=en#validate-the-page-view-beacon) if there is an appropriate data event flow between AEM Forms and Adobe Analytics.
+After you enable [!DNL Adobe Analytics] for an adaptive form, you can [validate](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/implement-solutions/analytics.html?lang=en#validate-the-page-view-beacon) if there is an appropriate data event flow between AEM Forms and [!DNL Adobe Analytics].

 ### Create rules to capture custom events {#capture-custom-events}

-Create rules on specific fields of an adaptive form using rule editor to send Analytics data from an adaptive form to Adobe Analytics.
+Create rules on specific fields of an adaptive form using rule editor to send Analytics data from an adaptive form to [!DNL Adobe Analytics].

 In a two-stage process, you define a rule on a field in an adaptive form.
 The rule dispatches an event.
 The name of event is mapped to a custom capture event in Adobe Launch.